 I see it as one of my primary tasks as a teacher to familiarize my students with the methodology of approaching a text, how to interpret it, how to place texts into a larger context, how to penetrate the author’s mind, how to reconstruct his world and mentality, and how to find more information and guess appropriately, if necessary, as to the author’s social and scholarly references.

 I have published a few articles in the recent years on the transformation of Ottoman historiography during the nineteenth century.
 I am now working the articles and my new findings into a monograph which will survey the changes in history-writing practices, methods, concepts, and sources, with aims to arrive at larger conclusions concerning intellectual transformations.

-“The Challenge of Periodization: New Patterns in Nineteenth-Century Ottoman Historiography.”
+▪ “The Challenge of Periodization: New Patterns in Nineteenth-Century Ottoman Historiography.”
 Writing History at the Ottoman Court: Editing the Past, Fashioning the Future.
-Ed. by Emine Fetvacı, Erdem Çıpa (Bloomington: Indiana University Press, 2013), 129-154.
+Eds.
+Emine Fetvacı, Erdem Çıpa (Bloomington, 2013), 129-154.

 See also Ottoman and Turkish Studies at the University of Chicago.